menu icon

 Instructions

-Pour in the stock, cover and bring to the boil then lower the heat to a simmer and cook for 4-5 minutes (or until the vegetables are tender but be careful not to overcook them).
+• Cook soup: Cover and bring the soup to the boil (over a high heat) then lower the heat to a simmer and cook for 5-10 minutes or until the vegetables are tender (be careful not to overcook them).

 Notes